hanchuanchuan/goInception/docs/ghost.md

 ### gh-ost

 - gh-ost is built-in GoInception.
 No additional installation.
+About Stop, Pause, Recover are contained in GoInception command.
-- About Stop, Pause, Recover are contained in GoInception command.
+- Support calling gh-ost in binary mode, the parameter switch is `ghost_bin_dir`, please refer to the `osc_bin_dir` parameter of pt-osc for usage, if this parameter is not specified, it will still be called with the built-in gh-ost.

 #### Options